 Thursday, May 21, 2020 | 1:00 pm - 2:00 pm

 Join Megan Gordon, Restoration & Ecological Management Fellow, and Gus Goodwin, Senior Conservation Planner as they tell the story of The Nature Conservancy's decade-long effort to bring back the American Elm, an iconic species that once graced our streets and dominated our floodplains.
 Tune in to learn what makes this tree worthy of such attention and hear about progress on our efforts to restore it.
 Watch the recording.

 Thursday, June 4, 2020 | 1:00 pm - 2:00 pm

 A tree’s ability to remove and store carbon from our atmosphere is widely seen as one of the most efficient and cost-effective ways to address climate change.
 Governments and businesses are implementing programs to reduce their carbon footprint through new markets where landowners to sell their forest's carbon.
 Jim Shallow, Director of Strategic Conservation Initiatives, will give an overview of how these markets work, emerging opportunities, and how they can help protect Vermont’s forests.
-Register here.
+Watch the recording.

 Peak Bloom: A Virtual Walkthrough at Eshqua Bog

 Thursday, June 18, 2020 | 1:00 pm - 2:00 pm